Go back

 • Some raspberries or blueberries

-πŸ” Please note: avoid sweetened yoghurt or sugary granolas from the supermarket.
-Choose a pure variant with nuts and seeds.
+🔍 Note: Avoid sweetened yogurt or sugary granolas from the supermarket.
+Choose a plain version with nuts and seeds.

 Low carb chocolate granola with yogurt